aleksiliu/ai-image-edit/README.md

 ## Description

-Wb application built with Next.js and TypeScript that allows users to upload, edit, and enhance images using AI-powered tools.
+Web application built with Next.js and TypeScript that allows users to upload, edit, and enhance images using AI-powered tools.
 The application offers features such as image upscaling and background removal.

 ## Features